 - The program places a charge against the real property within a district which is levied and collected by the county or municipality that establishes the district.

 - The financing can be public or private and include notes, mortgages, loans, deed of trust, refunding notes or other evidence of indebtedness.

-- The program applies to a corporation, partnership, sole proprietorship, limited liability company or business trust.
+- The program applies to a corporation, non-profit, partnership, sole proprietorship, limited liability company or business trust.

 - Qualifications for contractors and projects.

 - Financial institutions holding liens, mortgages or security interest in the property must be given written notice and the institution is required to give written consent for the property owner to participate in the program.

 - Posting requirements for each project participating in the program.

 - The assessment is a first and prior lien against the real property.

 - The lien is recorded with the title.